Expert View: Upskilling our Tourism Workforce

 The University’s Postgraduate courses and PhD studies are also informed by national and local industry research and data and was critical in designing the University’s new high level qualifications.

-Angela adds, “The University will launch the UK’s first postgraduate MBA in Tourism Management in 2020 to help graduates work towards the highest-level jobs the sector can offer.
+Angela adds, “The University is launching the UK’s first postgraduate MBA in Tourism Management in 2020 to help graduates work towards the highest-level jobs the sector can offer.
 We believe the MBA will have international appeal, with interest not only from Europe, but also India, China and the Middle East”.